 I am a PhD candidate in the Business and Public Policy (BPP) group at Haas School of Business, UC Berkeley.

 As a 2017 Kauffman Dissertation Fellow, I study whether competition contributes to entrepreneurial activities and innovations, and how.
-First, I examine whether higher competition promotes birth and growth of capable entrepreneurs (and crowds out inefficient incumbent firms).
-My second question is on the effects of competition on a firm’s ability/incentives to innovate and the resultant types of innovation.
-Importantly, I make a distinction between incremental versus radical innovation, which could explain the opposing views (Arrow vs. Schumpeterian) on the causal relationship between competition and innovation ("the Competition-Innovation Debate").
+First, I examine whether higher competition promotes birth and growth of capable entrepreneurs (and replaces inefficient incumbent firms).
+My second question is on the effects of competition on a firm’s ability/incentives to innovate.
+Importantly, I make a distinction between incremental versus radical innovation, which could explain the opposing views on the causal relationship between competition and innovation ("the Competition-Innovation Debate").

-I use a novel instrument – breakup of price-fixing collusion – as a plausibly exogenous change in market competition.
+I use a novel instrument – breakup of price-fixing collusion – that discontinuously changes the level of market competition.
 Access to the U.S. Census restricted-use microdata also enables a thorough examination of various aspects of entrepreneurial and innovation activities.

 Updated on Feb 2018